-How to Buy Cheap Renters Insurance Online
+How to Choose the Best Renters Insurance

 What is renters insurance?

+Renters insurance is insurance coverage geared toward the renter, not the landlord.
 Renters insurance has two main purposes, both of which are to protect you.

 The first is to protect your belongings.
 Should your belongings be damaged in a covered peril or stolen, your insurance provider will cover the cost of their replacement.
 The best thing about this is that they don’t even have to be at your home when something happens to them.
 You can be traveling, at work or even on vacation and still file a claim.

 The second thing renters insurance does is provide liability protection should someone hurt themselves at your home.
-For example, if someone slips and falls on your kitchen floor or is bit by your dog, renters insurance will cover that person’s medical costs as well as your legal fees.
+For example, if someone slips and falls on your kitchen floor or is bitten by your dog, renters insurance will cover that person’s medical costs as well as your legal fees.

 You can purchase various amounts of personal property coverage and liability protection.
 How much you should purchase depends on your needs and belongings.